Install and Run¶

 Improve the performance of the eigenvalues solver¶

 In DFT calculations of large systems, subspace diagonalization becomes the performance bottleneck in the entire calculation.
 Therefore, it is important to use a parallel eigenvalues solver.
 In SALMON, a LAPACK routine without parallelization is used for the diagonalization as default.
 As parallelized solvers, ScaLAPACK and EigenExa are usable.
 To use them, it is necessary to rebuild SALMON enabling ScaLAPACK/EigenExa.
-You can find the instruction in Install and Run.
+You can find the instruction in Additional options in configure.py script.

 To execute SALMON using ScaLAPACK/EigenExa, either yn_scalapack = 'y'